-- Skin rejuvenation involves skin resurfacing and revitalizing techniques that lead skin to a more youthful, healthy appearance
+- Skin rejuvenation refers to skin resurfacing and revitalizing techniques to give skin a more youthful, healthy appearance.

-- These techniques aren’t limited to the face, as in facial rejuvenation, but can be used on areas of the body like the chest and legs in addition to the face
+- These techniques aren’t limited to the face, as in facial rejuvenation, but can be used on other areas of the body such as the chest and legs.

-Skin rejuvenation treatments and products treat minor blemishes and skin issues like:
+Skin rejuvenation treatments and products treat such skin issues as:

 - Sun damage